aaryswastaken/promptor/README.md

 > **How do I change the speed ?**

-This feature is not **yet** implemented, for now, you have to change the speed you will have to change the value of the `wpm` variable in [text.ejs](https://github.com/vsahler/promptor/blob/main/text.ejs)
+This feature is not **yet** implemented, for now, to change the speed you will have to change the value of the `wpm` variable in [text.ejs](https://github.com/vsahler/promptor/blob/main/text.ejs)

 ---